 Funfetti Puppy Chow

-Chex cereal coated in white candy melts, festive sprinkles, and dusted with a sweetened white cake mix.
+This classic sweet snack gets a festive makeover!
+Cereal coated in white candy melts, colorful sprinkles, and dusted with a sweetened white cake mix.

 rate this recipe